ptdecker/cbasics/README.md

 ### Chapter 6 - "Structures"

 * 6-01 - getword.c             Gets next key word or character handling underscore, string constants, comments, and preprocessor control lines
+* 6-02 - getvars.c             Prints variable names in a C program that are identical in the first 'X' characters (6 by default)

 ##Extras